junxit/us-congress-bills-109/metadata.md

 - 2005-04-12 — Introduced in House
 - 2005-04-12 — Referred to the House Committee on Homeland Security.
 - 2005-04-12 — Referred to the Subcommittee on Emergency Preparedness, Science, and Technology.
+- 2005-04-19 — Forwarded by Subcommittee to Full Committee by Unanimous Consent.
+- 2005-04-19 — Subcommittee Consideration and Mark-up Session Held.
+- 2005-04-21 — Committee Consideration and Mark-up Session Held.
+- 2005-04-21 — Ordered to be Reported (Amended) by Voice Vote.
+- 2005-04-28 — Placed on the Union Calendar, Calendar No. 32.
+- 2005-04-28 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+109-65.
+- 2005-04-28 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+109-65.